rldaulton/queued-music/README.md

 ## Getting Started

-This project is a fully functional system, front to back...well, kinda.
+This project is a fully functional system, front to back well, kinda.
 I provide the source code for the app on both iPhone and iPad, as well as examples for some backend code that you will need in order to have a fully functional version of the app(s).

 For example, the app needs a token exchange service to use the Spotify SDK, and some cloud functions for creating and adding payments and payment methods to Stripe.
 In addiiton, the app uses Firebase to hold it's real-time, votable queue.
 Running the code and using the apps will begin to create your schema since Firebase will create nodes where they don't exist previously, if told to do so.
 However, it is assumed you know how to get a Firebase project up and running, since the app will also require your own `GoogleService-Info.plist` file to properly function.